mozilla/dbt-core-dev/README.md

 #### Create sources.yaml

-This allows for referencing data sources without typing out the full table location
+This allows for referencing data sources(outside of dbt models) without typing out the full table location.
+We use a copy as to not overwrite sources when syncing the fork.

 ```bash
 cp sources_example.yaml dbt_sandbox/models/sources.yaml
 ```

-See the dbt sandbox [README.md](/dbt_sandbox/README.md) for using dbt-core for testing and development
+See the dbt sandbox [README.md](/dbt_sandbox/README.md) for using dbt-core for testing and development.